libbyshoop/csinparallel/modules/RosieCluster/source/index.rst

 Software Installation
 #########################################
-To begin we will connect the ethernet switch to the wall in order for all the nodes to have access to the Internet in order to run updates, upgrades and install software.
+To begin we will connect the Ethernet switch to the wall in order for all the nodes to have access to the Internet in order to run updates, upgrades and install software.

 On a regular terminal we will run the following commands to upgrade Ubuntu 14.04.1 to 14.04.5.
 ::